Women-led Nursery Enterprise Model

 Seeds of Growth

-The Women-led Nursery Enterprise Model is a unique approach to women’s empowerment.
-A feasibility study conducted in 2022 initially demonstrated the viability of plant nurseries as a method to enhance women’s involvement in the agricultural value chain and promote economic empowerment.
-The initial findings indicated that plant nurseries provided women with robust income-earning potential and diversified economic opportunities.
+The Women-led Nursery Enterprise Model was a unique approach to women’s empowerment.
+A feasibility study conducted in 2022 demonstrated the viability of plant nurseries as a method to enhance women’s involvement in the agricultural value chain and promote economic empowerment.
+The findings indicated that plant nurseries provided women with strong income-earning potential and diversified economic opportunities.

-In addition to providing financial support for constructing bamboo-framed nurseries within local communities, IREP project specialists offer training in crop loss mitigation, marketing strategies, and efficient nursery management.
-The women entrepreneurs immersed themselves in the intricacies of business, mastering the production of high-quality saplings and exploring diverse market avenues.
-As the program has advanced, the business owners have reinvested their income in their nurseries, establishing a niche within their local market.
+In addition to providing financial support for constructing bamboo-framed nurseries within local communities, IREP project specialists delivered training in crop loss mitigation, marketing strategies, and efficient nursery management.
+The women entrepreneurs immersed themselves in the intricacies of business, mastered the production of high-quality saplings, and explored diverse market avenues.
+As the program progressed, the business owners reinvested their income into their nurseries, establishing a niche within their local markets.

 Plant nursery